AkshayAnvekar0707/mlops2-simple_dvc/README.md

 # Using this we will push our code to git repo

 In params.yaml we will store all the data and model related info.
 Such as data training and models.

+# In get_data.py
+ First we will add read function to read all configs from yaml file Then in get data function we will mention from which key we have to read the data that is basically directory